JosephusPaye/yhee/README.md

 # Yhee

 Yhee is a time tracking browser extension that tracks how much time you spend on different websites and webpages, and displays the results in beautiful charts.
-All tracked data is completely local and never leaves your computer.
+Tracking is strictly opt-in, and all tracked data is stored locally, never leaving your computer.

 This project is part of [#CreateWeekly](https://dev.to/josephuspaye/createweekly-create-something-new-publicly-every-week-in-2020-1nh9), my attempt to create something new publicly every week in 2020.